Rush Limbo wrapping up another week of broadcast excellence.

 Oil use is down.

-And a lot of people not working in this country.
+There are a lot of people not working in this country.

 There are a lot of people not driving to work anymore.

-Young people, millennials, they're getting their jollies off by bragging about they don't even want to have a car.
+Young people, millennials, they're getting their jollies off by bragging about how they don't even want to have a car.

-And keep A record of it on their health app.
+Yeah, they're content to ride their bicycles and keep a record of it on their health app.

-And all they're waiting for is their Apple watch so they can get an accurate record of how healthy they are riding their bicycles and blowing their kazoos or whatever.
+And all they're waiting for is their Apple Watch so they can get an accurate record of how healthy they are riding their bicycles and blowing their kazoos or whatever.

 But the bottom line is they're taking great pride in not having cars.

-But the bottom line is there are fewer people working, fewer people driving to work, the economy's down, fewer people going on vacation, fewer people drive, and it all adds up to uh supply and demand being the reason why gasoline prices are on the way down.
+But the bottom line is there are fewer people working, fewer people driving to work, the economy's down, fewer people going on vacation, fewer people drive.

-By the way, folks, it's worth pointing out, it's worth reminding you how the associated press and the rest of the drive-by media used to mock the whole idea that increasing oil production in the U.S. could ever lower global oil prices.
+By the way, folks, it's worth pointing out, it's worth reminding you how the Associated Press and the rest of the drive-by media used to mock the whole idea that increasing oil production in the U.S. could ever lower global oil prices.

 They mocked it.